-The CRA acquired the historic La France Hotel at 140 NW 4th Avenue and converted it into an affordable housing complex for seniors.
-The CRA also acquired and renovated two apartment buildings on NW 5th Avenue, which will also provide long-term affordable rental and condominium housing and renovated twenty-five apartments on SW 9th Avenue north of SW 1st Street.
-Known as Palm Manor, the apartments are managed and maintained by the DBCLT and are rented to income-eligible tenants.
+The historic La France Hotel located at 140 NW 4th Avenue was converted it into an affordable housing complex for seniors by the CRA.
+The CRA also acquired and renovated two apartment buildings on NW 5th Avenue, which provides long-term affordable rental and condominium housing as well as twenty-five apartments on SW 9th Avenue north of SW 1st Street.
+Known as Palm Manor, the apartments are managed and maintained by the DBCLT and rented to income-eligible tenants.